How To Create a Trading Plan

 You want a simple trading guide with a few clear rules that will help you:

 The plan is not there to remove all the intuition and discretion from your trading.
-As a discretionary trader, you need to nurture that trading intuition not suppress it.
+As a discretionary trader, I always believe you need to nurture that trading intuition, not suppress it.

 That’s it.

-Long multi-page trading plans will not be adhered to. (you know ‘cos you’ve tried it right!)
+Long-winded multi-page trading plans will never be adhered to. (you know ‘cos you’ve tried it right!)

-A simple plan that stays on your screen next top your trading charts during the day will help you remember what’s important.
+A simple plan that stays on your screen next to your trading charts during the day will help you remember what’s important.

-So if we’re agreed that long trading plans aren’t that useful.
+So, if we agree that long trading plans aren’t that useful.
 How do we add all the information we need into the plan?

 What does that mean?